Catch-up subscriptions

 :

-This won't read through the history of the stream, but will rather notify the handler when a new event appears in the respective stream.
+This will not read through the history of the stream but will notify the handler when a new event appears in the respective stream.

-Keep in mind that when you subscribe to a stream from a certain position, as described above, you will also get live updates after your subscription catches up (processes all the historical events).
+Keep in mind that when you subscribe to a stream from a specific position, as described above, you will also get live updates after your subscription catches up (processes all the historical events).

 Resolving link-to's